raspberrypilearning/from-me-to-you/en/step_6.md

 ---
 title: Share your Scratch project's web address
 ---
-+ Your project will always start in the position that you last saved it in, so make sure that you save your project in the right starting position
++ Your project will always start in the position that you last saved it in, so make sure that you save your project in the right starting position.
-+ Go to **See Project Page**
++ Go to **See Project Page**.
 + Click in the browser bar of your project and the web address of your project will appear:
 ![Show web address](images/from-me-webaddress.png){:width="400px"}